LTUC/amman-dotnet-401d2/Curriculum/Class16/lab/README.md

 ## Additional Resources

-Utulize the provided wireframes as a guideline of what the pages should look like.
+Utilize the provided wireframes as a guideline of what the pages should look like.
 Keep in mind that some wireframes will require features from future labs.

 ## README